attic-labs/noms/CONTRIBUTING.md

 * `python tools/run-all-js-tests.py`

-Jenkins automatically runs the Go and JS tests on every PR.
+Jenkins automatically runs the Go and JS tests on every PR, then every subsequent patch.
+To ask Jenkins to immediately re-run, reply (no quotes) "Test this" to your PR.

 ### Perf tests